 Certified professionals can help a person get a proper diagnosis.
 An accurate diagnosis includes substance use disorder and any co-occurring mental health disorders.
 With a proper diagnosis and professional help, chronic care and the recovery journey can begin.

 You will find the services you need and a caring community to help you get your wellness on track.
-Urgent access is linked to sustained Recovery for Life.
-The first step really is the most important.

 Telehealth is beneficial to all forms of treatment, in particular addiction and mental health treatment.
 This is because it allows its clients to receive treatment in the comfort of their own home.